Huxpro/huxpro.github.io/README.md

 This theme is using [DuoShuo](http://duoshuo.com) as the Disqus-like third party discussion system seeing the network issue, if you wanna switch to Disqus and feel difficult to do that, please let me know and I will support it officially.

-First, you need sign up and got your own duoshuo account. **Repeat, do NOT use mine!** (may be I will clean up someday!)
+First, you need to sign up and get your own duoshuo account. **Repeat, DO NOT use mine!** (maybe I will clean it up someday!)
-It is deathly simple to sign up and you will get the full power of duoshuo management system, please give it a try!
+It is deathly simple to sign up and you will get the full power of duoshuo management system.
+Please give it a try!

 Second, from V1.5, you can easily complete your comment configuration by just adding your **duoshuo short name** *(the second-level domain of your duoshuo account which is unique)* into `_config.yml`: